 These apricots are going nicely honey.
 It’s doing it, it’s getting thick and it’s still chunky.
 That’s what it’s all about, getting a nice big piece of the fruit on your toast so you can really taste it.

-The sweet-tart flavor of these preserves goes outrageously well with something creamy, like labne (or cream cheese, or ricotta, or…you get the picture) on toast made from really good bread.
-I bought an Italian loaf from the excellent Crooked Tree Bread Works in Petoskey.
+The sweet-tart flavor of apricot jam goes outrageously well with something creamy, like labneh (or cream cheese, or ricotta, or...you get the picture) on toast made from really good bread.

 In a heavy medium saucepan, add the sugar and water and stir just to combine.
 Cook over medium heat until the sugar has melted and the mixture begins to simmer.

-Immediately add half of the apricots and bring back to a boil.
-Reduce heat and simmer over low heat, stirring frequently with a wooden spoon until the apricots are very soft and falling apart, about ½ hour.
-Scrape the bottom of the pan as you stir to prevent scorching.
+Add half of the apricots and bring back to a boil.
+Reduce heat and simmer over low heat, stirring frequently with a wooden spoon until the apricots are very soft and falling apart, about 1⁄2 hour.

-Let the mixture cool for 15 minutes, then pour into jars.
+Let the mixture cool for 15 minutes, then ladle into clean jars.
 Cover and refrigerate.
 These preserves should be kept refrigerated rather than on the pantry shelf.